Woki-Leo/Carbonfiber-X-Axis/Resonance testing and comparison/README.md

 As you can see the recommended acceleration increases quite remakably when only using only 1 screw.

 BUT Print Quality decreases drastically.
-THis is because can shift around inside the XY joint.
+This is because the square tube can shift around inside the XY joint.

 if you're curious youll find x axis measurements [here](../Resources) but they are not remarkable.